Board of Directors

 Mandi Paronish MSN, RN, CPN

 At the age of 18, Mandi considers herself lucky to have found her true passion, caring for children and further the vulnerable.
 Her volunteer work at cardiac and trach/vent camps quickly led her to pursue pediatric nursing.
 She has worked with so many wonderful people and for numerous Children's Hospitals and incredible organizations in the North East including Pittsburgh Children's Hospital and Johns Hopkins Hospital.
 Mandi's experiences span from critical care, anesthesia, leadership, team building, safety & quality, to level one trauma.
 Mandi also has a passion for the arts and loves to think and work creatively.
 In undergrad, Mandi played volleyball at the Division One Level while attending Saint Francis University.

-Katie is the Board President...Also known as Jersey, KT, Toole, Toolebox, Ms. Toole is a proud graduate of Saint Francis University.
-She was an instrumental part of women’s golf team Division One, North East Conference (NEC) invited her to the NCAA championship tournament for 2 years!
+Katie is the Board President and a proud graduate of Saint Francis University.
+She was an instrumental part of the women’s golf team (Division I) winning the North Eastern Conference team title three out of four years.
+The team was invited to partake in the NCAA championship tournament for two years!
 Katie loves the outdoors and all things green.

 Katie has participated in volunteer work throughout her entire life dating back to when she was a candy striper for the Valley View Hospital in NJ.
 She treasures the time spent volunteering at the orphanages in Cuernavaca, Mexico and serving patrons of the Salvation Army in Johnstown, PA.